Azure-Samples/hdinsight-aks/flink/AzureMachineLearning/README.md

+# Real-time inference using deep learning with Azure Machine Learning and Apache Flink on HDInsight on AKS

-This example Java code is for Apache Flink Streaming job(DataStream API) that reads image files from a directory in ADLS gen2, sends them to an Azure Machine Learning (AML) service for image classification, and outputs the image classification result to a file in ADLS gen2.
+This example Java code is for Apache Flink Streaming job (DataStream API) that reads image files from a directory in ADLS gen2, sends them to an Azure Machine Learning (AML) service for image classification, and outputs the image classification result to a file in ADLS gen2.

 Here’s a breakdown of what each part does!